ignaziopedone/qkd-keyserver/README.md

 ```

 ## API
-The first three methods here stated, belongs to [ETSI GS QKD 014](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_QKD014v010101p.pdf) standard (v1.1.1).
+The first three methods here stated, belong to [ETSI GS QKD 014](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/014/01.01.01_60/gs_QKD014v010101p.pdf) standard (v1.1.1).
 Refer to this standard for detailed information about the parameters these function accept and return.

+Note.
+All the replies to these methods are in JSON.

 ```sh
 GET https://keyServerIP/api/v1/keys/<slave_SAE_ID>/status
 ```
-This method returns information about the number of available keys with the specified slave_SAE_ID
+This method returns information about the number of available keys with the specified slave_SAE_ID.

+If the method returns the status code `200` the request went fine and all the information are available in the returned JSON object.
+If an error occurs the possible replies are:
+- 400: Bad request.
+Server can reply this code if a request has an error (e.g. the destination SAE is not known in the network or no QKD link is established between the two Key Servers).
+Check the returned JSON object for details.
+- 401: Unauthorized.
+This reply is issued if Keycloak token provided is invalid.
+- 503: Generic server error.

 ```sh
 POST https://keyServerIP/api/v1/keys/<slave_SAE_ID>/enc_keys